SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Viewing_Failover_information/Viewing_the_current_Failover_DMA_status.md

     “Failing” means that the database server is probably not running or that there is a configuration issue.

-- **Pcap libraries**: "Pcap not installed" or "Could not be detected"
+- **Packet capture libraries**: "Pcap not installed" or "Could not be detected"

   - "Pcap not installed" means that neither Npcap nor WinPcap is installed on the DMA.
 In this case, we do not recommend using this Agent in a Failover setup with virtual IP addresses.